rahiel/open_nsfw--/README.md

 for Work* (NSFW) classification model easily accessible through an HTTP API deployable with Docker.

+Now based on Debian 10 Buster and Python 3.7.3, since the old Stretch-based build crashed due to an incompatible dependency (CFFI).

 # Install

 First [install Docker][docker] (available in Debian as [docker.io][dpkg]), then